frankie8080/Portable-Vue2/README.md

 ### 2. Vue-router

-This project uses modularity to organize `Vu-router`, If you need to create a new Page in the views folder, the program will load the file automatically and you can access it directly from your route.
+This project uses modularity to organize `Vue-router`, If you need to create a new Page in the views folder, the program will load the file automatically and you can access it directly from your route.

 * the name of the route depends on the name attribute of your page component